calimero-archive/docs/docs/private_shard/running_a_shard.md

 Currently we only have support for Devlopers Shard, Professional Shard will be coming soon to the Calimero Network.
 :::

-- Select Developer Shard as the shard type.
-- Add a name and description for your shard.
+3. Add a name and description for your shard.
-- Click on Create Shard to start the deployment process.
+4. Click on Create Shard to start the deployment process.

 ![](../../static/img/developers_shard.png)

+Once the deployment process is complete, you will have access to your private shard on the Calimero Network.

 ## Need help?
 Send a request to [support@calimero.network](support@calimero.network), or via https://www.calimero.network/trial.